rear/rear.github.com/documentation/concept.md

   8. *Cleanup:* Cleanup the build area from temporary files

-The configuration must define the +BACKUP+ and +OUTPUT+ methods.
+The configuration must define the *BACKUP* and *OUTPUT* methods.
 Valid choices are:

 <pre>
 |NAME   | TYPE    | Description                              | Implement in Phase